AlexWaygood/typeshed-stats/examples/example.md

 These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *error on missing stub*
+### Stubtest settings in CI: *missing stubs ignored*

-Objects missing from the stub cause stubtest to emit an error in typeshed's CI.
+The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.

 In CI, stubtest is run on `linux` only.